 ESA supported DWR which included planning, data collection, analysis, engineering analysis and design, environmental regulatory compliance for rehabilitating the Tisdale Weir, including design of a gated notch through the weir and connection channel to the Sacramento River to improve fish passage.

 The Project will address key flood risk concerns associated with the aging and deteriorating condition of the weir and its appurtenances.
-Installation of an improved energy dissipation structure, fish passage notch and Obermeyer gate, and connection channel will allow migratory fish to return to the Sacramento River as flow to the bypass recedes.
-These outcomes support primary goal of the Central Valley Flood Protection Plan (CVFPP) to improve food risk management while achieving specific supporting goals including improving operations and maintenance (O&M), promoting multi-benefit projects, promoting ecosystem functions, and addressing key stressors such as fish passage barriers.
+Installation of an improved energy dissipation structure and fish collection basin, gated fish passage notch, and connection channel will allow migratory fish to return to the Sacramento River as flow to the bypass recedes.
+These outcomes support a primary goal of the Central Valley Flood Protection Plan (CVFPP) to improve food risk management while achieving specific supporting goals including improving operations and maintenance (O&M), promoting multi-benefit projects, promoting ecosystem functions, as well as addressing the CVFPP’s Conservation Strategy goal to eliminate key stressors such as fish passage barriers.
+The project was put out to bid by DWR in October 2024 and is anticipated to go to construction in 2025.

 Connect with our team